 The scientific community celebrates individual achievements by conferring prestige and honors on scientists who win out in the competitive game of being the first to publish innovative research.
 Paradoxically, however, modern scientific expertise rests heavily upon work carried out by teams, rather than scholars working on their own.
 Tensions between the forces of competition and cooperation thus infuse every aspect of scholarly activities: grant writing, publishing, leadership in scientific organizations,

 When asked what they most dislike about teaching, many instructors put grading at the top of the list.
 They find the process time consuming and stressful, topped off by demands from students that their assessments be logically justified.
 Of course, this feeling is the same for the students themselves.
-Whilst we hate marking and grading, the students also hate writing these assignments and essays.
-These feelings are only experienced by those who write their own essays though, there are some students
+Although we hate grading, students also hate writing these assignments and essays.
+Who hasn’t found themselves in a situation of confronting a student who feels treated unfairly in the

 A colleague recently visited my office with a problem.
 He said the students in his undergraduate class “didn’t want to talk.”
 He and I had previously talked about how to get students more engaged, and I had suggested to him that he ask questions.
 I probed, “what kinds of questions have you asked your students?”
 He replied, “Well, the first question I asked this morning was ‘what is the main point of the article I assigned for the day?’”
 Nobody said anything.